kovidgoyal/kitty/docs/kittens/transfer.rst

 Normally, when you start a file transfer kitty will prompt you for confirmation.
 This is to ensure that hostile programs running on a remote machine cannot read/write files on your computer without your permission.
-If the remote machine is trusted and the connection between your computer and the remote machine is secure, then you can disable the confirmation prompt by:
+If the remote machine is trusted, then you can disable the confirmation prompt by:

 #.
 Setting the :opt:`file_transfer_confirmation_bypass` option to some password.